pingcap/docs/sql-statements/sql-statement-alter-table-compact.md

 ## TiDB Binlog and TiCDC compatibility

 The `ALTER TABLE ...
-COMPACT` statements does not result in logical data changes and are therefore not replicated downstream by TiDB Binlog and TiCDC.
+COMPACT` statement does not result in logical data changes and are therefore not replicated downstream by TiDB Binlog or TiCDC.

 ## See also